This post is also available in: हिन्दी (Hindi)

 Eating food containing a high amount of saturated and trans-fat can result in an increased level of cholesterol in the blood.
 This excess cholesterol gets accumulated in the plaques along the inner walls of the blood vessel, causing the narrowing of the vessel and leading to cardiovascular issues such as high blood pressure, heart attack, stroke, and others.
 A high amount of triglycerides in the blood also increases the risk of developing cardiovascular disease (CVD).

-The result of this test can be categorized for the two separate age groups:
+The result of this Lipid profile test can be categorized for the two separate age groups: